-The entry into this world was indeed a new twist for Pipers Silks but we have many satisfied customers throughout the world now using our silks in traditional shades for whippings when restoring their split cane rods.
+The entry into this world was indeed a new twist for Pipers Silks, but we have many satisfied customers around the globe now using our silks in traditional shades for whippings when restoring their split cane rods.

-Paul also makes and restores split-cane fishing rods again, using our silks.
-Click on the link to visit Paul’s website and view his wonderful work www.aftofangling.net
+Paul also makes and restores split-cane fishing rods using our silks.
+Click on the link to visit Paul’s website and view his outstanding work www.aftofangling.net

-All the above silks are available in a range of traditional shades whilst the Floss Silk are available in a much wider colour range.
+All the above silks are available in a range of traditional shades, whilst the Floss Silk is available in a much more comprehensive colour range.

-For those rod builders who require a silk to look transparent try using the light shades of Pale Cream 100 in 90/2 Twisted Gloss Silk and White in 90/2 Twisted Gloss Silk.
+For those rod builders who require silk to look transparent, try using the light shades of Pale Cream 100 in 90/2 Twisted Gloss Silk and White in 90/2 Twisted Gloss Silk - see picture below